Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- separate client/server builds;
+- Separate client and server builds exist because browser code and Node server code have different runtime targets and tooling needs.
-- dev proxying to backend;
+- Dev proxying to the backend makes local development easier by letting the frontend dev server forward API and socket traffic without hardcoding production behavior.
-- static production build served from Express.
+- Serving the static production build from Express keeps deployment simpler because one backend can host both the API and the built frontend.

 What to understand: